J-reed/UiyntohsImproved-Uim/README.md

 Join us....

-If we get 10+ members we can become an official cult!
+If we get 10+ members we can become an official cult (£2/minute entry fee)!